 Our rural day opportunities offer a wide range of activities, from working with farm animals and pets, gardening, handicrafts, woodwork and cookery.
-We primarily offer this service to individuals aged 19 years+.
-Our participants come from a wide range of backgrounds, including individuals who have mental health needs and/or learning disabilities/difficulties or low self-esteem and confidence.
-We offer support for individuals with varying skills, experiences, needs, abilities, strengths and weaknesses.
+We primarily offer this service to individuals aged 19 years and over.
+Our participants come from a wide range of circumstances, including individuals who have poor mental health, low self-esteem, individuals who have learning disabilities and/or learning difficulties.
+We provide support for individuals by introducing new skills, and experiences, promoting self-confidence and personal development.

 All staff are fully qualified tutors.
 Staff and volunteers have current enhanced DBS clearance and are very experienced in this field of work.

 If you would like to know more about Care Farming/Day Opportunities at Upper Moreton Farm, please contact Carol Carney on 07814 237211 for a chat or send us a message.

 Individual programmes can consist of many meaningful activities on the farm, with some being part of the normal ‘working’ routine: